faridcher/cacpl/readme.md

 ```

 ## Reference
-If you use the code and find this repository useful, at minimum please cite [1] and [4].
+If you use the code and find this repository useful, at minimum please cite [1] and [4] and spread the words.
 A copy of these papers are available from my [ResearchGate profile](https://www.researchgate.net/profile/Farid_Cheraghi).

 [1] Farid Cheraghi, Mahmoud Reza Delavar, Farshad Amiraslani, Kazem Alavipanah,
   Eliezer Gurarie, Stephane Ostrowski, Luke Hunter, Houman Jowkar, and